SriramVarmat/Currency-Converter/README.md

 This project is my 2nd web development project so, developing this website has been a valuable learning experience.
 Here are some of the key learnings:

 - **API Integration:** Gained hands-on experience in fetching data from an external API using the `fetch()` method, which means getting data from an external server.
-Initially, I was amazed at how we can build websites which fetches data without building our own server.
 - **JavaScript Proficiency:** Improved my skills in JavaScript programming, particularly in areas such as DOM manipulation and advanced concepts like async-await, promises, callbacks for handling asynchronous operations.